 9. Sell your junk on eBay, Craigslist, Amazon or any of the other good used marketplace websites.

-10. Make crafts and sell them on Esty or at local craft shows.
+10. Make crafts and sell them on Etsy or at local craft shows.

 11. Clip coupons out of the paper and sell them on eBay (yes, people do this).

-13. If you must spend money, do it on a rewards credit card that pays cash back and cash out as soon as you’re eligible to do so.
+13. If you must spend money, use a rewards credit card that pays cash back and cash out as soon as you’re eligible to do so.

-14. Return items that you bought but haven’t used for a refund.
+14. Return items you bought but haven’t used for a refund.